Motorola Moto Z Play

 Notes: Note globale: 80%

-Source: Android Police Anglais EN→FR Archive.org version
+Source: Android Police EN→FR Archive.org version

 For the most part, I think Motorola made the right tweaks to the Moto Z Play to get the price down.
 The screen isn't the best, and the SoC gets a little overwhelmed by gaming.
 On the other hand, the fingerprint sensor is as good as the more expensive Z phones, and there's a headphone jack.
 Seriously, Motorola.
 What were you thinking removing that on a $700 phone?